tteng/tophold_rack/README.md

 The last thing is to specify which url to receive these parameters and to do the detaild parse job.
 I prefer node, it's bloody fast and non-block, will make the cost to the minimum level.
 Also you can push these parameters to a redis list, and parse it with blpop, it's up to you.

+And the last, you can disable/enable this middleware by toggle the switch

+    Rails.configuration.tophold_rack_disabled = true/false

 ## Contributing

 1. Fork it